What is Bless (BLESS)?

 1. Purpose & Value Proposition

-Bless Network addresses the centralization of compute and data, which it views as pillars of the AI-integrated future (Bless Documentation).
-The project believes that cloud platforms and data brokers capture most of the value, exacerbating inequality.
-Its vision is to flip this model by giving individuals control over their device outputs and AI interactions.
-The core proposition is to deliver on-demand CPU and GPU resources with ultra-low latency and minimal cost for developers, while allowing anyone with a computer to contribute and earn rewards.
+Bless Network addresses the centralization of compute and data in the current AI landscape.
+It posits that cloud platforms and data brokers capture most of the value, exacerbating inequality.
+The project's core mission is to flip this model by giving individuals control over their device outputs and AI interactions.
+By creating a marketplace for idle compute, it aims to democratize access to computational resources and allow users to be rewarded for their contributions.

 3. Tokenomics & Governance